 When we watch the news, it is easy to Monday Morning Quarterback and assume something should have been done differently.
 However, having been in various situations with loose dogs causing major problems in my neighborhood and a canine professional, I want to comment the assumption that things should have been done differently.

 At the time I wrote a shorter version for the local paper, there was a situation regarding a man being harassed for killing his neighbor’s dog.
 The dog was on his property, so he shot the dog.
 Does this sound extreme to you?
 Killing a dog simply for being on your property?
 When I read comments about the article, the consensus was “The dog was only on his property, he should have done something else.”
 Well, as the late Paul Harvey would say: “And now, the rest of the story.”
 There is almost always more to the story that may or may not be released to the public.
 I have seen it many times.
 For example, it has to be a decade ago now, a “horrendous” video of an officer throwing a woman to his vehicle hood and cuffing her was on the news.
 People were outraged!
 Well, I did some checking… Some person who wrote for an now defunct police blog managed to post the whole video.
 There were several minutes of the officer trying to talk to two young women about jay-walking.
 One got up in his face (well down, she was taller than him) and she started harassing him.
 He told her numerous times to back off or she would be arrested.
 She refused to, her friend got into the mix.
 He called for backup (which takes time to arrive).
-They began to get physical and guess what?
+They began to get physical (the girls began to get physical) and guess what?
 Guess what the media only showed?
-The officer tossing her to the hood of his car.
+The officer tossing a girl to the hood of his car.
 Now, back to the dog…

 I read a few articles about the situation and took a different approach.
 The neighbor had to protect his family.
 I have seen in person and in pictures the damage loose dogs, especially those with behavioral concerns, can cause.
 Even a loving family pet can become a problem when loose (as an old animal control officer friend of mine had to deal with on too many occasions when the fun pet was let run free to frolic in the country and killed someone’s chickens or bit a human.)
 I pitied the dog owner, but I put the blame not on the neighbor and this is why – read on…